soheeparklee/soheeparklee.github.io/_posts/2024-7-25-OS-2process-thread.md

 > > - need distinction betweeen process memory <br>
 > > - need process to have independent space address <br>

-## ⭐️ Context Switching

-- save process context, state so that it can be restored later <br>
-- then load context or state of another process <br>
-  👍🏻 since each process has memory allocated, if heavy jobs are run, might have overhead problem. <br>

 ## ✅ Multi Threading

 > normally, one thread in one process <br>
 > multiple thread in one process <br>

-- 👍🏻 multiple thread is made for increading computing speed of the system
+- 👍🏻 multiple thread is made for increading computing **speed** of the system
-- 👍🏻 shares address space, resources(unlike process) thus can save time, resource <br>
+- 👍🏻 **shares** address space, resources(unlike process) thus can **save time, resource** <br>
+- 👍🏻 communication among thread is efficient, use heap
+- 👍🏻 thread context switching is faster than process context switching

 - 👎🏻 security <br>
 - 👎🏻 if one thread breaks data space, other threads will be affected(since they share memory) <br>
-- 👎🏻 synchronization
+- 👎🏻 need synchronization
 - 👎🏻 deadlock
+- 👎🏻 testing, debugging more difficult
 - 💊 could be prevented by **Critical Section** method <br>

 > 💡 **When should we use multi threading instead of multi processing?** <br>